Skip to main content

 The CCSV ventilation mode can be easily integrated in the resuscitation process and is compatible with manual chest compression, as well as with automatic cardiopulmonary resuscitation devices.
 With a user interface that is adapted to cardiopulmonary resuscitation and alarm behavior, the user is optimally supported in the procedures.
 This is unique in the world.

-CCSV is a real innovation in emergency ventilation during resuscitation.
-The mode can be easily integrated in the ventilator MEDUMAT Standard² from WEINMANN Emergency and also retrofitted to existing equipment.
+CCSV is a real innovation in ventilation during resuscitation.
+The mode can be easily integrated in the MEDUMAT Standard² ventilator from WEINMANN and also retrofitted to existing equipment.

 Medical background

-The current guidelines of the European Resuscitation Council [1] recommend a respiratory rate of 10/min with pure oxygen during professional cardiopulmonary resuscitation (Advanced Life Support, ALS) after intubation by trained staff, without interrupting chest compressions.
-Which form of ventilator breath (manual or mechanical) and which mechanical ventilation mode should be used was, however not the subject matter of the currently applicable guideline reviews, so that no statement is made about this in the current guidelines.
+The current guidelines of the European Resuscitation Council recommend a respiratory rate of 10/min with pure oxygen during professional cardiopulmonary resuscitation (Advanced Life Support, ALS) after intubation by trained staff, without interrupting chest compressions.[1]
+Which type of ventilation (manual or mechanical) and which mechanical ventilation mode should be used was however not the subject matter of the currently applicable guideline reviews, so that no statement is made about this in the current guidelines.

 Chest compressions also play the key role in ventilation with CCSV.
-In this case, yet another principle is utilized.
-In 1976, Criley et al. observed that fully conscious patients who developed ventricular fibrillation under monitoring were able to maintain consciousness by simply coughing [3].
+In addition, another physiological principle is utilized.
+In 1976, Criley et al. observed that fully conscious patients who developed ventricular fibrillation under monitoring were able to maintain consciousness by simply coughing.[3]
 This discovery shows that a rapid increase in intrathoracic pressure can generate an arterial pressure.
 An increase in arterial pressure, in turn, causes an increase in cardiac and cerebral perfusion pressure.
-The mechanism described is also referred to as the “chest pump mechanism” and, on closer examination, can also be observed during ventilation with CCSV.
+The mechanism described is also referred to as the “thoracic pump mechanism” and, on closer examination, can also be observed during ventilation with CCSV.

 In the case of gas exchange, CCSV causes an improved oxygenation of the blood.
 Furthermore, both a normal decarboxylation of the blood and a normal pH value are observed.
-In several animal experiments, the arterial oxygen partial pressure (PaO2) was significantly higher than under IPPV or BiLevel [5] [6].
+In several animal experiments, as well as in a randomized human study, the arterial oxygen partial pressure (PaO2) was significantly higher than under IPPV or BiLevel.[5]
+[6] [10]

 In the novel ventilation mode CCSV, the mechanical breaths are applied simultaneously with the automatically or manually performed chest compressions.
 The ventilation frequency is thus identical with the compression frequency (100-120/min).
 Consequently, very short inspiratory times (Tinsp = 205 ms) are necessary.
 In order to achieve an inspiratory gas flow in spite of the simultaneous chest compressions and the positive effect on the hemodynamics described above, comparatively high inspiratory pressures of up to 60 mbar are necessary (cf. Figure 1).
 As a result, depending on the condition of the lungs, tidal volumes of 100 ml to 200 ml are achieved.

-Figure: How Chest Compression Synchronized Ventilation (CCSV) works: Ventilation is pressure-controlled with Pinsp = 60 mbar during the compression phase of the chest compression (Tinsp = 205 ms).
+Figure 1: How Chest Compression Synchronized Ventilation (CCSV) works: Ventilation is pressure-controlled with pInsp = 60 mbar during the compression phase of the chest compression (Tinsp = 205 ms).
 No ventilation takes place during the decompression phase.

-In the studies in the pig model [6, 4, 5, 7] with a total of more than 70 test animals, after a total of 30 minutes of resuscitation, no macroscopic or histological lung damage was observed that could be attributed to the use of CCSV or differed from the results for IPPV ventilation.
+In the studies in the porcine model with a total of more than 70 test animals, after a total of 30 minutes of resuscitation, no macroscopic or histological lung damage was observed that could be attributed to the use of CCSV or differed from the results for IPPV ventilation.[4]
+[5] [6] [7]

 Another reason for this assumption is the fact that during the use of CCSV the delivery of the mechanical breath is synchronized with the compression phase of the chest compression, and consequently a defined pressure always arises in the lungs.
 When conventional ventilation patterns are used, asynchronous insufflation can cause a lung already filled with air to be compressed by the chest compression.
 In comparison to CCSV, this can even cause higher intrapulmonary pressures and potentially increase the likelihood of lung damage.